 Kunal joined Watsi on May 5th, 2017.
-Three years ago, Kunal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Four years ago, Kunal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Kunal's most recent donation traveled 5,900 miles to support Eh, a teenage boy and future teacher from Thailand, to fund a fracture repair procedure on his left arm.

 Kunal has funded healthcare for 55 patients in 11 countries.